NN man arrested in string of retail thefts including a computer from Kitty Hawk Walmart

 KITTY HAWK, N.C.
-(WAVY) – A Newport News man has been arrested after in numerous retail thefts including a desktop computer from a Walmart in Kitty Hawk early November.
+(WAVY) – A Newport News man has been arrested, accused of numerous retail thefts, including one in North Carolina.

 Reports claimed that the man then left the store with the computer before entering a vehicle that appeared to be a taxi.